The Lioness – Ancient Iranic Warrior/ Warrioress Retreat

 On the Path of the Ancient Ones…

-Open for both men and women, this intensive workshop will be based on Farima’s theories and research on movements, ritual dances (based on archery, spear, and horses in war practices) and symbols of the Iranic and Mesopotamian female commanders, empresses, and the Indo-Iranian Amazons.
+Open for both men and women, this intensive retreat will be based on Farima’s theories and research on movements, ritual dances (based on archery, spear, and horses in war practices) and symbols of the Iranic and Mesopotamian female commanders, empresses, and the Iranic Amazons.

-The workshop will have an overview of various movements and dance figures originating from these ancient warrior tribes such as:
+The retreat will have an overview of various movements and dance figures originating from these ancient warrior tribes such as:

 - Amazons (Ha-mazan) – “Amazons” is derived from the Indo-Iranian word “Ha-mazan” meaning “Woman Warriors” who were fighters of the early 5th century of current Caspian region and the northwestern province of Iran (Azarbaijan).